ribner/tooshort/README.md

 **Args:**

-- X: pd.dataframe - Df with full X data (will be split within init) - optional (you will need to include this for most functionality)
+- X (pd.dataframe): Df with full X data (will be split within init) - optional (you will need to include this for most functionality)
-- y: list - list of targets (will be split within init) - optional (you will need to include this for most functionality)
+- y (list): list of targets (will be split within init) - optional (you will need to include this for most functionality)
-- prediction_type: string - String of either "classification" or "regression" - optional (you will need to include this for most functionality)
+- prediction_type (string): String of either "classification" or "regression" - optional (you will need to include this for most functionality)

 **Returns:**
 None